michnotmeesh/michnotmeesh.github.io/essays/validate-code.md

 ## As a Learner

 I felt quite intimidated the first time setting up IntelliJ, ESLint, and GitHub.
 There were many instructions and I ran into many issues with the setup alone.
-However, starting is the first step and these tools make coding a whole easier.
+However, starting is the first step and these tools make coding a whole lot easier.

 ### ESLint